 The requested declaratory ruling or exemption is necessary because of an historical, and on-going, difference in identifying the geographic areas in which ILECs and traditional cable television providers have been qualified by the Commission to provide phone and cable television service, respectively.
 It is often the case that, for telephone service, an ILEC, such as Empire, serves a portion of a municipality while another ILEC, such as Verizon or Frontier ("Bordering ILEC") serves the remaining residents.
-On the other hand, because traditional cable franchises have always been granted on a municipality-by-municipality basis, traditional cable television providers, have agreed to serve the municipality, usually with no competition.
-This distinction in the historical boundaries of telephone and cable companies limits the ability of telephone-based video providers, such as EVSC, whose facilities have no way to serve an entire
+On the other hand, because traditional cable franchises have always been granted on a municipality-by-municipality basis, traditional cable television providers, have agreed to serve the municipality, usually with no competition.2 This distinction in the historical boundaries of telephone and cable companies limits the ability of telephone-based video providers, such as EVSC, whose facilities have no way to serve an entire

-$^2$ It is important to note that, while they agree to serve an entire municipality, traditional cable companies often do not do so in practice.
+$^{^2}$ It is important to note that, while they agree to serve an entire municipality, traditional cable companies often do not do so in practice.
 Cable companies initially implement services where it is cost effective to provide services, based on the number of homes per mile, but do not extend services beyond that area.
-For example, upon information and belief, although the incumbent cable television provider has been operating in the Municipality for numerous years, it has served only the most populated areas of the Municipality during that time.
+For example, upon information and belief, although Time Warner Cable has been operating in the Town of Prattsburgh for over 10 years, it has served only the most populated areas of the town during that time.
+Time Warner Cable does not provide cable television services to residents in the rural areas, such as the Footprint.